Neurodiversity Affirming Training and Workshops

 • Reflect on the impact of masking on self-advocacy and assertion of needs.

-• Define and recognize autistic burnout and it’s symptoms.
+• Define and recognize autistic burnout and its symptoms.

 • Understand the etiology of autistic burnout and how it differs from clinical depression.